Developing Healthy Hobbies: How to Start Your Own Successful Garden

 As you water and fertilize your garden, be on the lookout for signs that a malignant presence has entered your garden.
 If an infestation is allowed to occur, pests can singlehandedly wipe out your garden’s chances of growing, spreading disease among healthy varieties of some plants, and eating through the stems and roots of others.

-Gardening can be an intensely rewarding hobby for many, and can ease the stresses brought on by the pandemic: if, that is, you go into it with a solid plan, knowledge of best practices, and remain vigilant in caring for your garden.
+Gardening can be an intensely rewarding hobby for many, and can ease the stresses brought on by the pandemic: if that is, you go into it with a solid plan, and knowledge of best practices, and remain vigilant in caring for your garden.